Keri Ataumbi: Career

 In addition to her own series work, Ataumbi has had several productive collaborative associations.
 In conjunction with Robin Waynee (Saginaw Chippewa), in 2011 they created an insect-themed earrings-ring-necklace set which was donated to the gala auction to benefit the Southwestern Association for Indian Arts (SWAIA).
 In 2014, with beader Jamie Okuma (Luiseño/Shoshone-Bannock), Ataumbi worked on another earrings-ring-necklace set based on historic likenesses of Pocahontas.
 The mixed media set, which used beads, buckskin, diamonds, fresh water pearls, antique glass, gold and indigenous wampum, was purchased for the permanent collection of the Minneapolis Institute of Art.
 In a second collaboration inspired by the sculpture For the Love of God by Damien Hirst, Ataumbi and Okuma created For the Love of Art, featuring a Marilyn Monroe ring and skull on a bracelet.
 Though she and her sister, Teri, a noted beadworker, normally do not collaborate in their work, the sisters jointly spoke about heritage and art at the Wheelwright Museum of the American Indian, after they were honored as Living Treasures by the Museum of Indian Arts and Culture of Santa Fe in 2015.
 The award, given by a division of the New Mexico Department of Cultural Affairs recognized the sisters, individually and collectively for their "museum-quality work", which incorporates a story-telling narrative of their cultural heritage.

+Ataumbi has been an artist in residence at UCROSS two times.

+In 2024 Ataumbi did a week long residency in North Carolina as part of her work being shown at the North Carolina Museum of Art in "To Take Shape and Meeting" and for a talk at the Ackland Museum of Art at the UNC.

+In 2023 her work was featured on actor Lily Gladstone (Blackfeet) and in 2024 she was commissioned to work with designer Gabriella Hearst on Gladstone's look for the Met Gala.
+In addition to collaborating on the gown, Ataumbi made all of the accessories for the look including earrings, a hair ornament and rings.